 Experimentally, respiration is separated in mitochondrial preparations from the interactions with the fermentative pathways of the intact cell.
-OXPHOS analysis is based on the study of mitochondrial preparations complementary to bioenergetic investigations of (1) submitochondrial particles and molecular structures, (2) intact cells, and (3) organisms-from model organisms to the human species including healthy and diseased persons (patients).
+OXPHOS analysis is based on the study of mitochondrial preparations complementary to bioenergetic investigations of intact cells and organisms-from model organisms to the human species including healthy and diseased persons (patients).
 Different mechanisms of respiratory uncoupling have to be distinguished (Figure 3).
-Metabolic fluxes measured in defined coupling and pathway control states (Figures 5 and 6) provide insights into the meaning of cellular and organismic respiration.
+Metabolic fluxes measured in defined 1507 coupling and pathway control states (Figures 5 and 6) provide insights into the meaning of cellular and1508 organismic respiration.

-The optimal choice for expressing mitochondrial and cell respiration as O_2 flow per biological sample, and normalization for specific tissue-markers (volume, mass, protein) and mitochondrial markers (volume, protein, content, mtDNA, activity of marker enzymes, respiratory reference state) is guided by the scientific question under study.
-Interpretation of the data depends critically on appropriate normalization (Figure 6).
+1509 The optimal choice for expressing mitochondrial and cell respiration as O_2 flow per biological 1510 sample, and normalization for specific tissue-markers (volume, mass, protein) and mitochondrial 1511 markers (volume, protein, content, mtDNA, activity of marker enzymes, respiratory reference state) is 1512 guided by the scientific question under study.
+Interpretation of the data depends critically on appropriate 1513 normalization (Figure 6).

 MitoEAGLE can serve as a gateway to better diagnose mitochondrial respiratory adaptations and defects linked to genetic variation, age-related health risks, sex-specific mitochondrial performance, lifestyle with its effects on degenerative diseases, and thermal and chemical environment.
-The present recommendations on coupling control states and rates, linked to the concept of the protonmotive force, are focused on studies using mitochondrial preparations (Box 3).
+The present recommendations on coupling control states and rates, linked to the concept of the protonmotive force, are focused on studies with mitochondrial preparations (Box 3).
 These will be extended in a series of reports on pathway control of mitochondrial respiration, respiratory states in intact cells, and harmonization of experimental procedures.

-Acknowledgements
+1522 Acknowledgements

-We thank Beno M for management assistance, and Rich PR for valuable discussions.
-This publication is based upon work from COST Action CA15203 MitoEAGLE, supported by COST (European Cooperation in Science and Technology), in cooperation with COST Actions CA16225 EU-CARDIOPROTECTION and CA17129 CardioRNA, and K-Regio project MitoFit funded by the Tyrolian Government.
+We thank M. Beno for management assistance.
+This publication is based upon work from COST Action CA15203 MitoEAGLE, supported by COST (European Cooperation in Science and Technology), and K-Regio project MitoFit (E.G.).